Role of hormonal imbalances play in fertility struggles

 Thyroid Hormones and Infertility

-• Men with hypothyroidism may face lowered testosterone levels, which can negatively influence sperm production and movement.
-It is one of the major causes of infertility among men.
+Men with hypothyroidism may experience lowered testosterone levels, which can negatively affect sperm production and motility.
+This can contribute to infertility, making it one of the major causes of male infertility.

 Diagnosing Hormonal Imbalances